SekiT/ringne/README.md

 ## Control

-- WASD or arrow keys to move
+- WASD, arrow keys, or touch the corresponding area in the screen to move
 - P to pause
 - ESC to quit and return to title screen